【Upcoming Exhibition】

 Venue:Mita Campus, Keio University

-Overview:A symposium featuring the exhibition curators (Takami Matsuda and Miho Kirishima) and guest speakers.
+Overview:A symposium featuring exhibition curators Takami Matsuda and Miho Kirishima and guest speakers.

 Speakers: